 The Special Collections Department’s librarians and staff are dedicated to preserving unique and valuable research materials while providing access to these primary resources to the University of Miami students and faculty, and visiting researchers from around the world.

-The Kislak Center Reading Room will be closed through 2020.
+The Kislak Center Reading Room will be closed through Summer 2021.

-We will be offering space for collection use in the reading room of the Cuban Heritage Collection on the 2nd floor of the Otto G. Richter Library from October 8 – November 20.
+We will be offering space for collection use in the reading room of the Cuban Heritage Collection on the 2nd floor of the Otto G. Richter Library by appointment only on Thursdays and Fridays until further notice.

 Directions to the Otto G. Richter Library, where the Special Collections Department is located, can be obtained here.